 Telephones, Authorized and Unauthorized Use

-Lewis & Clark switchboard is attended by a PBX operator during normal working hours throughout the year.
-In addition, students also provide coverage evenings and weekends during the academic year.
+An operator attends the Lewis & Clark switchboard during normal business hours.
 The law school has a separate switchboard, which may be reached from the upper campus by dialing “6” and then “0.”
 The law school switchboard is open from 8:30 a.m. to 5 p.m. weekdays.

 Unauthorized entry into, or use of, Lewis & Clark premises or equipment, including unauthorized roof access, including the Tennis Bubble, is prohibited.